-ACQUISITION OF FUTURE PACKAGING
+ACQUISITION OF FUTURE PACKAGING AND MACHINERY GROUP

-On 1 March 2018, Transpaco acquired 100% of Future Packaging which consists of Future Packaging and Machinery (Ptv) Ltd. Future Packaging and Machinery Cape (Pty) Ltd and Future Packaging and Machinery (Kwa-Zulu Natal) (Pty) Ltd. Future Packaging offers innovative and effective solutions with respect to general packaging as well as customised technical turnkey projects relating to packaging lines.
+On 1 March 2018, Transpaco acquired 100% of the Future Packaging and Machinery group which which consists of Future Packaging and Machinery (Pty) Ltd, Future Packaging and Machinery Cape (Pty) Ltd and Future Packaging and Machinery (Kwa-Zulu Natal) (Pty) Ltd. The Future Packaging and Machinery group offers innovative and effective solutions with respect to general packaging as well as customised technical turnkey projects relating to packaging lines.
 Branches are strategically positioned throughout South Africa to service the local and export market.

-Future Packaging was acquired due to it's achievement of consistent growth in sales and profitability, strong growth prospects and the opportunity to grow the current group's operations.
+The Future Packaging and Machinery group was acquired due to it's achievement of consistent growth in sales and profitability, strong growth prospects and the opportunity to grow the current group's operations.
 The purchase consideration for the business includes a premium of R41,0 million of which the group believes to be a fair and reasonable consideration payable for the impressive business with sound standard operating procedures, scalable business model which allows for significant growth through expansion without excessive requirements and anticipated earnings enhancement.